mrurz10/ansible/playbook/README.md

-Installing apache http webserveron remote server place custom HTML file to use start the service enable services in firewall reload the firewall
+Installing apache http webserveron remote server, place custom HTML file to use, start the service, enable services in firewall, reload the firewall